-Joining groups, professional bodies or internal forums, seeking out a mentor, hunting down opportunities to practice your presentation skills – all these are great ways to improve your softer skills.
+Joining groups, professional bodies or internal forums, seeking out a mentor and hunting down opportunities to practice your presentation skills are all great ways to improve your softer skills.

 If appropriate, taking on non-executive directorships roles in other industries (such as the charity sector) is a fantastic way to increase board level skills, exposure and gravitas.

 There is no formula for the ideal work-life balance - it really depends on the circumstances of each individual.